Rich Girl Caretaker: Characters

 Hinako's father and the chairman of one of the Konohana Group's companies.
 He is in line to become the group's next leader.

 Media

 Light novel

-The series began as a web novel posted on the Shōsetsuka ni Narō website, with chapters being posted between April 2, 2020 and October 26, 2021.
-Hobby Japan later began publishing it as a light novel series under their HJ Bunko imprint, with the first novel being released on May 1, 2021.
+Written by Yusaku Sakaishi and illustrated by Sakura Miwabe, Rich Girl Caretaker: I'm Secretly the Caregiver of the Most Popular Girl in This Rich Kid School began as a web novel posted on the Shōsetsuka ni Narō website, with chapters being posted between April 2, 2020, and October 26, 2021.
+Hobby Japan later began publishing the series as a light novel under their HJ Bunko imprint, with the first novel being released on May 1, 2021.
 A promotional video with Moe Toyota voicing Hinako was posted on YouTube on September 20, 2021.
-Eleven volumes have been released as of October 2025.
-The series is licensed in English by Monogatari Novels.
+Twelve volumes have been released as of July 2026.
+The series is licensed in English by Monogatari Novels, but no releases were made.